-When writing an abstract for social sciences or science will discuss the scope of the study, its purpose, methods, results and discussion.
-On the other hand, for a humanities abstract, you will mention the thesis, background, results and conclusions of your research.
+When writing an abstract for social sciences or science will discuss the scope of the study, its purpose, methods, results, and discussion.
+On the other hand, for the humanities abstract, you will mention the thesis, background, results, and conclusions of your research.

 Since it is a summary of the paper, it is the last step of the writing process.
-A good abstract follows a specific format and a defined word count of 150-250 words.
+A good abstract follows a specific format and a defined strict word limit of 150-250 words.
 The word count must not exceed and it should be limited to presenting a concise summary of the paper only.